The Unkabogable Praybeyt Benjamin: The Amazing Praybeyt Benjamin

 In November 2011, ABS-CBN News reported that a sequel was in the works and would be released as early as 2013.
 A later announcement made on It's Showtime revealed that the sequel would air on December 25, 2014.
 The Amazing Praybeyt Benjamin premiered on December 25, 2014, and was an official entry to the 40th Metro Manila Film Festival.

-Third Praybeyt Benjamin film
+Third The Super Praybeyt Benjamin film

 A third film was announced as part of the 46th Metro Manila Film Festival, based on its script.
 Vice Ganda was expected to reprise his role.
 However, filming for the sequel was delayed due the COVID-19 pandemic as well as uncertainties caused by the non-renewal of ABS-CBN's broadcast franchise.
 The film failed to meet the festival's November 30, 2020, production deadline and as not among the final ten official entries of the 46th Metro Manila Film Festival.
-As of 2022, there are no further updates for the film.
+As of 2024, the sequel still in development and no further updates made.